 On a related note, I want to thank whoever it was who told me to shoot in RAW.
 Every picture I snapped would have been wasted if they were saved as JPEGs.
 If your camera gives you the option, I would highly reccomend shooting in RAW instead of any compressed format.
 Storage is cheap enough these days that there really isn’t a good reason not to, especially considering that many cameras are capable of saving images as both RAW and JPEG at the same time.

 Unfortunately, there’s no real solid way of knowing when the next plankton bloom that leads to a bioluminescent tide will happen.
-If you live near the coast, you’ll need to keep your ears and eyes open and head to the shore as soon as you hear about to witness one of these relatively rare events.
-You’re probably going to be sleepy the next morning, but I sincerely reccomend it.
+If you live near the coast, you’ll need to keep your ears and eyes open and head to the shore as soon as you hear about blue waves to have a chance of witnessing one of these relatively rare events.
+You might be sleepy the next morning, but it’s worth it.